 On October 21, 2019 Verona adopted a new tree ordinance that protects commercial and residential, developed and undeveloped lots throughout the Township.
 Verona’s flooding problem has been exacerbated by the unregulated removal of trees from hundreds of properties over the past few years.
 The Commission is supportive of this sensible, wide-reaching tree Ordinance that regulates the removal of trees on private properties: Tree Ordinance 2019-34

 All trees on the public properties of the township are under the guardianship of the Verona Shade Tree Commission.
 You can find information on the Verona Shade Tree Commission here: https://www.veronanj.org/shadetree You may also request that a public tree be pruned or examined by filling out this form: https://www.veronanj.org/treemaintenance

-Although it’s not a formal ordinance and isn’t one that applies to most development reviews, the Verona Town Council passed a resolution in January of 2015 that restricts idling by gasoline and diesel fuel vehicles.
+Although it’s not a formal ordinance and isn’t one that applies to most development reviews, the Verona Town Council passed a resolution on November 23, 2021 that restricts idling by gasoline and diesel fuel vehicles.
 Much of the idling in Verona can be viewed outside of school buildings where parents await recess.
 Unfortunately, statistics have shown that up to 25% of school aged children have asthmatic conditions, lending to the number one cause of absenteeism.
 Exhaust from idling can cause asthma and other respiratory problems and allergies, especially in children who breathe at a faster rate than adults.

 See the resolution here.